 The Delta Power Tools 78-919BT2 is a table saw fence made for older saws.
 If you inherited your old saw blade, this model is the best aftermarket table saw fence for you.
 The Delta Power Tools 78-919BT2 fence easily fits the Delta models 36-L352, 36-L552, and 36-L552LVC Type 2 Unisaws.

 I really appreciate the simple yet accurate design of the Delta 78-919BT2.
-Much like the Delta 36-T30T3, I find the locking system it offers to be quite handy.
+Much like the Delta 36-T30T3, the locking system it offers is quite handy.
 It makes adjusting the machine a breeze, allowing me to make precise cuts on my workpiece.

 The main feature of this product is it is easy to use.
 Most people will get the hang of it without a manual.